At a Glance

 But breadth has a cost.
 Impel was assembled through three acquisitions — SpinCar (360° vehicle imaging, 2011), Pulsar AI (conversational AI, 2021), and Outsell (retention marketing, 2024).
 These aren't three products born from a unified architecture.
 They're three distinct systems being integrated under one brand, and dealer reviews reflect that: "super generic" AI that takes significant labor to configure, onboarding that runs weeks behind, and metrics that don't reconcile with Google Analytics.

 Swirl's design philosophy is the inverse: do one thing exceptionally well.
 The AI sales agent handles the full buyer journey — from the first question about a vehicle to the booked test drive appointment — autonomously, across voice and text, in 50+ languages, with browser autonomy that lets the AI navigate, configure, and convert within the buyer's own browser session.
 When BYD Al-Futtaim deployed Swirl, they didn't get a multi-module platform.
-They got a 27% engagement rate and 13% conversion rate in two weeks without touching their existing CRM or website infrastructure.
+They got a 28% engagement rate and 13% conversion rate of engaged visitors in two weeks without touching their existing CRM or website infrastructure.

 The question for any dealer isn't "which product has more modules."
 It's "which product actually converts website visitors into showroom appointments."
 Swirl is built exclusively to answer that question.